Want to learn new ways to make extra money?

 That is more than double the salary to have the same standard of living in San Fransisco!

-Your city may be choking your ability to get out of debt quickly.
+Your city may be choking your ability to pay off debt fast.
 Even a move from the city to a suburb has the potential to save quite a bit of money.
 Moving may be worth your time and effort.

 14. Move back home